george-mcintyre/pvashark/README.md

 8 valueAlarm     (structure)
 ```

-Only the root indices matter when you flag “whole sub‑structure changed”.
+Only the root indices matter when you flag "whole sub‑structure changed".
 If you wanted individual `nanoseconds` only, you would also set bit 4.

 ### 10.1 Full example of exchange using BitSet